Sunny Lee: Reception

 Sunny was negatively received during her time on Neighbours.
-Upon her arrival, the a Western Mail reporter quipped that viewers were going to tire of Sunny "quite quickly" and that she was "downright irritating."
+Upon her arrival, a Western Mail reporter believed that viewers were going to tire of Sunny "quite quickly" and that she was "downright irritating."
+A critic for the Daily Record quipped that "She makes an impression – sadly, not a good one.
+Instead, she rubs everyone up the wrong way, including the usually chirpy Donna."
+The critic later bemoaned the slow build-up to romance between Sunny and Zeke, stating "Despite being in such close proximity, the pair fail to declare their feelings for each other.
+Here's hoping they do eventually get on with it, because it's turning into one of the longest will-they, won't they storylines ever."

 Ruth Deller of entertainment website Lowculture called the character "annoying" and thought that she had "no other layers to her personality".
 She added "As for expecting us to believe that perma-mardy emo kid Zeke would fall for her?
 Don't be daft – he's the character most likely to push her from a tower.
 Let's hope her stay in Ramsay Street is short-lived."
 In November, Deller called the storyline between Sunny, Zeke and Robin "ludicrous" and she was placed at number one of the "soap characters we love to hate" list.
 Deller cited her "continued presence in general" as another reason for her being there.

 During a feature on the best and worst soap characters of the decade, Sunny was placed at number eight on the worst soap characters list.
 Deller stated "Neighbours doesn't have a great reputation for ethnic diversity, and when they finally decide to introduce a non-white main character for the first time in years, they have to make her the most wooden, annoying, drippy character since Ned.
 Let's hope Sunny's failure isn't an excuse for avoiding ethnic minority casting in the future…"